Aberration (astronomy): Retrodiction on Descartes' lightspeed argument

-In the prior century, René Descartes argued that if light were not instantaneous, then shadows of moving objects would lag; and if propagation times over terrestrial distances were appreciable, then during a lunar eclipse the Sun, Earth, and Moon would be out of alignment by hours' motion, contrary to observation.
-Huygens commented that, on Rømer’s lightspeed data (yielding an earth-moon round-trip time of only seconds), the lag angle would be imperceptible.
-What they both overlooked is that aberration (as understood only later) would exactly counteract the lag even if large, leaving this eclipse method completely insensitive to light speed.
-(Otherwise, shadow-lag methods could be made to sense absolute translational motion, contrary to a basic principle of relativity.)
+In the prior century, René Descartes argued that if light were not instantaneous, then shadows of moving objects would lag; and if propagation delays over short terrestrial distances (as in experiments proposed by others at the time) were large enough to be humanly perceptible, then during a lunar eclipse the Sun, Earth, and Moon would be out of alignment by more than an hour's motion, contrary to observation.
+Huygens commented that, on Rømer's lightspeed data (implying an earth-moon round-trip time of only a few seconds), the lag angle would be undetectably small.
+What they both overlooked is that for observers being carried along by Earth's orbital motion, velocity aberration (as understood only later) would exactly counteract and perfectly conceal the lag even if large, leaving such eclipse-alignment analysis completely unrevealing about light speed.
+(Otherwise, shadow lag detection could be employed to sense absolute translational motion, contrary to a basic principle of relativity.)

 Historical theories of aberration

 The phenomenon of aberration became a driving force for many physical theories during the 200 years between its observation and the explanation by Albert Einstein.

 The first classical explanation was provided in 1729, by James Bradley as described above, who attributed it to the finite speed of light and the motion of Earth in its orbit around the Sun.
 However, this explanation proved inaccurate once the wave nature of light was better understood, and correcting it became a major goal of the 19th century theories of luminiferous aether.
 Augustin-Jean Fresnel proposed a correction due to the motion of a medium (the aether) through which light propagated, known as "partial aether drag".
 He proposed that objects partially drag the aether along with them as they move, and this became the accepted explanation for aberration for some time.
 George Stokes proposed a similar theory, explaining that aberration occurs due to the flow of aether induced by the motion of the Earth.
 Accumulated evidence against these explanations, combined with new understanding of the electromagnetic nature of light, led Hendrik Lorentz to develop an electron theory which featured an immobile aether, and he explained that objects contract in length as they move through the aether.
 Motivated by these previous theories, Albert Einstein then developed the theory of special relativity in 1905, which provides the modern account of aberration.